robbintt/flatagents/sdk/python/examples/writer_critic/README.md

 A multi-agent example demonstrating iterative refinement using the `flatagents` library.

 This demo showcases:
-- Two `DeclarativeAgent` instances working together
+- Two `FlatAgent` instances working together
 - An iterative feedback loop between agents
 - Using Jinja2 templates for conditional prompts